na-na-hi/renget/archive/smgenlorePh2P1.md

    Ares looks up and understands where He-Bo is coming from.

    He surveys the area, and figures out He-Bo is just protecting his nearby worshippers, so he threatens to use Chaac's axe (the one he stole) to fuck with the rainclouds and drought them all to death.
 He-Bo's stuck between a rock and a hard place, and reluctantly lets them pass, because he's a nice guy for the mortals on his turf.
    Izanami's still yapping at Ares to kill him, but Ares is across the river now s- HOLY FUCKING SHIT ARES FUCKING PERMA-DROUGHTS CHYNA ANYWAYS *JUST BECAUSE HE FUCKING COULD*!
 HOLY FUCKING SHIT ARES DOOMS HE-BO TO BE FORGOTTEN AND LOSE ALL WORSHIPPOWER, TO ENSURE HE DOESN'T EVER COME BACK FROM THIS DOOMED FATE!
+SAVAGE!

 -> ![FoW 4a](https://files.catbox.moe/hq1xdp.jpg) <-